-- Link layer: The standard 802.1X [3] provides Network Access Control to restrict access to a network only for authenticated devices.
-It is also possible to encrypt the communication link using the MACsec of 802.1X. - Network layer: The communication can be protected with IPsec [5] on the network layer.
-The required security associations can be established by the IKE [4] protocol. - Transport layer: With TLS [8], the successor of the SSL protocol [7], communication can be protected on the transport layer. - Application layer: SSH or WS-Sec are available to protect application layer protocols as HTTP, SOA (REST, SOAP), CoAP, XMPP, or MQTT.
+- Network layer: The communication can be protected with IPsec [6] on the network layer.
+The required security associations can be established by the IKE [5] protocol. - Transport layer: With TLS [9], the successor of the SSL protocol [8], communication can be protected on the transport layer. - Application layer: SSH, or WS-Sec are available to protect application layer protocols as HTTP, SOA (REST, SOAP), CoAP, XMPP, or MQTT.